Wildlife-watching highlights – Travel Africa Magazine

 2 Carmine bee-eaters

-3 Wild dogs
+3 Wild canines

-As Africa’s second rarest carnivore, wild dogs are on most safari connoisseurs’ wish lists, and Botswana is one of the best places to see them.
-Packs tend to den around June for three months until the pups are old enough to be taken hunting.
-Given they den in a different spot each year, finding them during this period is largely a matter of luck, but you will probably have a better chance in a private concession where there are no restrictions on where vehicles can travel and where guides may have already sussed a location.
-If a den is discovered, you are practically guaranteed a sighting and may even see the tiny pups begging for food from the adults.
+As Africa’s second rarest carnivore, wild canines are on most safari connoisseurs’ want lists, and Botswana is without doubt one of the finest locations to see them.
+Packs are inclined to den round June for 3 months till the pups are sufficiently old to be taken looking.
+Given they den in a special spot every year, discovering them throughout this era is essentially a matter of luck, however you’ll in all probability have a greater probability in a non-public concession the place there are not any restrictions on the place autos can journey and the place guides could have already sussed a location.
+If a den is found, you might be virtually assured a sighting and will even see the tiny pups begging for meals from the adults.